 Yogeshwaran, an advocate practicing in Madras High Court and National Green Tribunal and having dealt with the sand mining from the grassroots level in Tamil Nadu, high lighted that how serious is the alienation of the people on ground from the decision making on sand mining in the rivers and water bodies in their area, when they are possibly the only ones to suffer adversely.
 And yet they have no clue who takes, what decisions, on what basis, when and so on.
 He described how village people would come with files of documents to him, and they cannot read or understand any of the papers since the documents are all in English.

-Yogeshwaran also narrated the sequence of events in Tamil Nadu over the last two decades, showing how at each stage the courts were allowing the state government to continue their unsustainable and damaging sand mining, at the cost of the local people and even when courts made some adverse orders, who the state successfully circumvented them.
+Yogeshwaran also narrated the sequence of events in Tamil Nadu over the last two decades, showing how at each stage the courts were allowing the state government to continue their unsustainable and damaging sand mining, at the cost of the local people.
+Even when courts made some adverse orders, the state successfully circumvented them.
 The Tamil Nadu State Environment Impact Assessment Authority acts more like a project proponent rather than a regulator.
 He was at pains to highlight that lives and livelihoods of very large number of people are dependent on rivers where sand is being mined.
 But law is not helpful in holding the culprits accountable.
 Unless we change these laws, people can do very little.
 NGT is at the most imposing costs, but I do not think imposing costs deters violations.
 NGT’s time limit for appealing puts such a huge burden on the illiterate farmers.

 Sibi Arasu, an independent journalist based in Bengaluru & a recipient of the Prem Bhatia Award for Environmental Journalism, 2018 has been reporting on sand mining in Tamil Nadu including struggle of people like S Mugilan who has faced violence from the vested interests.
 He started with recitation of a poem on Cauvery River how the river makes the state and the people flourishing and prosperous and than saying that is no longer the case.
 He said TN has a notorious legacy in sand mining.
 His narration also highlighted how sand mining is a major source of cash for the politicians at all levels in Tamil Nadu, describing them as infamous entrepreneurs and that lines between miners and politicians is now blurred.
 He said Palar used to be a perennial river, but now all the rain water just flows down like from a PVC pipe.
 He described Sandha Ravishankar’s crusade as the greatest media success story of a decade.

 Sibi Arasu also highlighted violence in sand mining, regardless of who is in power, government apparatus is driver of illegal sand mining.
-The issue is not in spot light as the Urban sand consumer base is expanding rapidly without any regulation or planning.
+The issue is not in spotlight as the Urban sand consumer base is expanding rapidly without any regulation or planning.

 The death by a million cuts The dialogue was concluded by moderator Vishwanath in most apt way saying how rivers killed by sand miners is like a death by a million cuts, nicks and wounds.
 In her response, Munmun ended with a hopeful note that youth in diverse places like Goa to Chennai are becoming conscious and rising up in various ways.
 The architects can make a difference in the way construction happens.